kenmoini/multiverse-of-multicluster-madness/README.md

 - Container Pull Secrets
 - SSH Keys

+## Prerequisites

+### Cluster Resources

+#### Hub of Hubs

+- Please just use a managed service for this, like Red Hat OpenShift Service on AWS (ROSA) or Azure Red Hat OpenShift (ARO).
+- XX GB of RAM
+- YY GB of Disk
+- ZZ vCPUs

 ## Directory Structure

-- `hub-of-hubs-bootstrap/` - The first thing applied to the Hub of Hubs cluster
+- `hub-of-hubs/bootstrap/` - The first thing applied to the Hub of Hubs cluster
   - `install-openshift-gitops/` - Installs OpenShift GitOps (ArgoCD)
   - `install-hashicorp-vault/` - Installs Hashicorp Vault for Secrets Management
-- `hub-of-hubs-gitops-config/` - After Secrets seeding, this is applied to the Hub of Hubs cluster to start syncing configuration, policies, and workloads
+- `hub-of-hubs/gitops-config/` - After Secrets seeding, this is applied to the Hub of Hubs cluster to start syncing configuration, policies, and workloads
   - `01_deploy-openshift-gitops/` - Deploys the OpenShift GitOps (ArgoCD) instance
-  - `02_config-openshift-gitops/` - Configures the OpenShift GitOps (ArgoCD) instance, deploys an ArgoCD Application that points to the public upstream repo on GitHub and the `hub-of-hubs-gitops-apps/` directory
+  - `02_config-openshift-gitops/` - Configures the OpenShift GitOps (ArgoCD) instance, deploys an ArgoCD Application that points to the public upstream repo on GitHub and the `hub-of-hubs/gitops-apps/` directory
-- `hub-of-hubs-gitops-apps/` - A collection of ArgoCD Applications that load the individual manifest groups from the `hub-of-hubs-composition/` directory, could easily point to separate repos
+- `hub-of-hubs/gitops-apps/` - A collection of ArgoCD Applications that load the individual manifest groups from the `hub-of-hubs/composition/` directory, could easily point to separate repos
-- `hub-of-hubs-composition/` - A collection of grouped manifests that will be synced to the Hub of Hubs to configure it, the geo-local clusters, as well as their spoke clusters.
+- `hub-of-hubs/composition/` - A collection of grouped manifests that will be synced to the Hub of Hubs to configure it, the geo-local clusters, as well as their spoke clusters.
   - rhacm-install/ (installs RHACM with OLM CRs on HoH)
   - rhacm-config/ (sets policies for HoH, those forced on Geos, and forced on their Spokes)
     - policies/